 Want to Save Money on Accommodation in Singapore?

 We often find that booking offers the best hotel deals, especially in Europe, but even in North America.
 Singapore is expensive, so budget travelers will find better value on Airbnb.
-If you’ve never used Airbnb, sign up here and receive $55 off your first stay over $75!
-Be sure to book places with consistently good reviews!
+If you’ve never used Airbnb, sign up here and receive a discount off your first stay!
+Be sure to book places with consistently good reviews for a great experience!